-Some alternatives includes services like Dailymotion, Vimeo, Twitch, Flickr, and Metacafe, which offer private and professional users a wide range of options for posting or viewing content.
-Here is an overview of five YouTube alternatives and their advantages and disadvantages.
+Some alternatives include services like Dailymotion, DTube, Vimeo, Twitch, Vevo, Odysee, Flickr, and Metacafe, which offer private and professional users a wide range of options for posting or viewing content.
+Here is an overview of eight YouTube alternatives and their advantages and disadvantages.

-Dailymotion is a video portal from France and is currently one of the best YouTube alternatives, especially in its home country where the active range of users in 2015 was 23%.
-In international comparison, no other service can boast such remarkable value.
-This means that in France, Dailymotion is right behind YouTube (with an active range of 57%).
+Dailymotion is a video portal from France and is currently one of the best YouTube alternatives, especially in its home country where user numbers are high.
 It’s the same situation in many other countries, where Dailymotion finds itself in second place, just behind YouTube.
-The company estimates its worldwide number of users to be around 300 million.
-3.5 billion videos are played on Dailymotion each month.
+The company estimates its worldwide number of users to be around 314 million, with 3.5 billion videos played on Dailymotion each month.

-Dailymotion wins points with its upload specifications: video files can be up to 2GB in size and up to 60 minutes in length.
-Numerous video and audio formats are supported, so that uploaders can choose between .mov, .mpeg4, .mp4, .avi, and .wmv files.
+Dailymotion scores with its upload specifications: video files can be up to 2GB in size and up to 60 minutes in length (restrictions do not apply to advanced users).
+Numerous video and audio formats are supported, so that uploaders can choose between, for example, .mov, .mpeg4, .mp4, .avi, and .wmv files.
 Users are recommended to use H.264 as a video codec, and AAC at a frame rate of 25 FPY as an audio codec.
-A resolution of up to 1080p (full HD) is possible.
+A resolution of up to 3,840 x 2,160 (4K) is possible.
 This makes the portal particularly suitable for demanding uploaders: large files are just as welcome as image quality.

 The layout is clear and intuitive.
-The way elements are arranged is similar to that of its greatest competitor, YouTube – anyone that does make the switch will easily be able to find their way around.
 Embedding and sharing videos on external platforms is also very simple: just one click and the HTML code is automatically generated.

-Dailymotion offers an impressive range of apps: the YouTube alternative is used on many smart TVs, set-top boxes, and Sony Playstation 4s, and can be viewed comfortably from the sofa.
-The service can also be used via iOS, Android, and Windows app.
+Dailymotion offers an impressive range of apps: the YouTube alternative is used on many smart TVs, set-top boxes, and Sony PlayStation, and can be viewed comfortably from the sofa.
+The service can also be used via iOS or Android apps.